Medical Council of Canada — MCC

 Pass the TDM Exam

-Case-Based Practice
+Scenario-Based Practice

-Canadian Formulary Context
+Canadian Clinical Context

 Adaptive AI Question Selection

-Detailed Explanations
+Detailed Clinical Explanations

-Every case includes comprehensive therapeutic reasoning β€” why one drug is preferred, relevant drug interactions, dose adjustment rationale, and monitoring parameters.
+Every question includes comprehensive therapeutic reasoning — why one drug is preferred, relevant interactions, dose adjustment rationale, and evidence-based guidelines.

 Performance Analytics